-In the first of this four-part blog series on different sustainable packaging materials, we discuss the increasing demand for aluminium and steel as plastic packaging alternatives and the options available for manufacturers on the journey towards sustainability.
+In the first of this four-part blog series on different sustainable packaging materials, we discuss the increasing demand for aluminum and steel as plastic packaging alternatives and the options available for manufacturers on the journey towards sustainability.
 If you are starting on this journey, we hope that the information below will provide you with good (tinned) food for thought.
-And as an industry leader in the field of coding and marking, we would be happy to help you to minimise some of the risks involved in designing for sustainability.
+And as an industry leader in the field of coding and marking, we would be happy to help you to minimize some of the risks involved in designing for sustainability.

 Old materials to solve new problems

 Recyclability and sustainability are often high priority areas when it comes to choosing the right packaging solution.
-Plastics, once renowned for their superior packaging qualities, have fallen out of favour with some consumers, as issues with disposal and recycling have come to the forefront of public discussion.
+Plastics, once renowned for their superior packaging qualities, have fallen out of favor with some consumers, as issues with disposal and recycling have come to the forefront of public discussion.

-A recent study by Geyer et al revealed that of the almost 6300 million tonnes of plastic waste ever produced just 9% has ended up in waste recycling streams, up to 12% has been incinerated, and 79% has accumulated in landfills or the natural environment .
+A recent study by Geyer et al revealed that of the almost 6300 million metric tons of plastic waste ever produced just 9% has ended up in waste recycling streams, up to 12% has been incinerated, and 79% has accumulated in landfills or the natural environment .
 While a report produced by Kantar Worldpanel found that nearly half of consumers surveyed (48%) saw manufacturers as being primarily responsible for tackling the plastic waste issue .

 Today, materials which support moves towards a circular economy – where packaging can be reused or recycled infinitely within a closed-loop system – are of increasing importance.
-This trend has seen some manufacturers going back to basics, with traditional, reliable, and highly recyclable packaging solutions in the form of aluminium and steel cans.
+This trend has seen some manufacturers going back to basics, with traditional, reliable, and highly recyclable packaging solutions in the form of aluminum and steel cans.

-Aluminium and steel are the most recycled substrates the world over, with rates for recycling in Europe currently exceeding 2030 targets outlined in the European Commission’s Circular Economy Package (70%).
-These materials are also unique in the current packaging landscape; whereas plastics have a limit on their recyclability, particularly where food contact may be involved, aluminium and steel can be reused infinitely with no loss of properties, providing an exceptional option for establishing closed-loop, circular recycling of your product.
+Aluminum and steel are the most recycled substrates the world over, with rates for recycling in Europe currently exceeding 2030 targets outlined in the European Commission’s Circular Economy Package (70%).
+These materials are also unique in the current packaging landscape; whereas plastics have a limit on their recyclability, particularly where food contact may be involved, aluminum and steel can be reused infinitely with no loss of properties, providing an exceptional option for establishing closed-loop, circular recycling of your product.

 An environmentally friendly packaging solution